 If you have a question for the Employment Team the best way to get in touch is to drop us an email.
 We’re always happy to help.

-As we enter Lockdown 3.0 we return to a situation where schools are closed to students unless they are children of critical workers or are vulnerable.
+Lockdown 3.0 returned us to a situation where schools are closed to students unless they are children of critical workers or are vulnerable.
 In addition, this time round, children who don’t have access to online learning facilities e.g poor internet connection, no laptop/device, are also prioritised to be in school.

 We are in the process of reviewing the FAQ’s that were developed in Lockdown 1 to ensure they are relevant for the current situation.
 Those contained in our FAQ section below have been reviewed in light of the current situation.